Sovengar/Modern-Design/README.md

 - Stream
 - Default methods
 - Records (Immutable DTOs for many different scenarios)
-- Sealed?
-Switch matchers?
+- TODO Data-oriented programming (Sealed + Switch Expressions + Sealed + Smart Switches)

 ### Others

-- DTOs (to transfer data between layers)
+- DTOs (to transfer data OVER THE NETWORK, not between layers)
 - entityDto (DTOs that expose our API to the external clients have to be robust for less versioning)
 - Value Objects
 - Micro Types (AccountId, reserve for PK only)